 |701||Strippability and adherence of insulation to the conductor||n/a|

 |803||Capacitance variation||Sig Cable|

 |804||Velocity of propagation||Sig Cable|

 A side-by-side comparison of EN3475 and AS4373 shows there are some parts of the EN3475 standard not covered in AS4373.
 Tests for basic wire evaluation are not part of AS4373.
 For example, the visual examination, mass, and dimensions are in EN3475 but not AS4373.
 Frequently, these basic wire evaluation tests are addressed as part of the individual wire/cable specifications such as in the base document for the AS22759 wire specification group.

 Several tests not included within AS4373 but can be found in EN3475 are designed for signal cables.
 Tests such as the capacitance per unit length, velocity propagation, and attenuation are test methods that are found in documents outside of the AS4373, such as the AS6070 and NEMA 27500 standards.
 Specifically, the AS4373 method focuses on wire constructions and does not have methods to address the evaluation of cables.

 This can create some issues when there is a need to perform a basic wire test on a cable construction.
-For example, consider the case of a standard USB cable with two power wires into signal wires and the desire to evaluate the current to smoke performance.
-A practical system-level evaluation of the cable would suggest that any sort of current to smoke test would only need to be done on the two power carrying wires.
-The same methods from AS4373 and EN3475 could be used with a slight modification to address this particular application.
+For example, consider the case of a standard USB cable (two power wires and two signal wires) and the need/desire to evaluate its performance in over-current conditions (the current to smoke test).
+A brute-force approach would be to place an overload current on each wire.
+While this would not be wrong, a practical system-level evaluation of the cable would suggest that any sort of current to smoke test would only need to be done on the two power carrying wires.
+When selecting the best test method for this assessment, either of the AS4373 and EN3475 test methods could be used with a slight modification to address this particular application.

 ‘Similar’ Does Not Mean ‘The Same’